 Oversees test suites

-For years, QA Engineers (sometimes, developers) have been rewriting scripts and spotting broken tests after every UI or API update.
-This is where self-healing enters modern software testing best practices.
-Next-gen testing tools fix those scripts on their own.
+For years, QA Engineers (sometimes, developers) have been rewriting scripts and spotting broken tests — a pain point the future of automation testing is designed to eliminate.
+Next-gen end-to-end testing tools fix those scripts on their own.

 How it works: